Rarst/composer-in-wp/content/case-study/tlc-transients.md

 ## Changes

-TLC Transients library is wrapper for WordPress Trasients API, which provides additional functionality for use in extensions.
+TLC Transients library is wrapper for the WordPress Transients API, which provides additional functionality for use in extensions.

 Library was originally single monolithic file with class/function definitions and bootstrap code.
 For Composer support code was reorganized by breaking out definitions into individual files.